-Rationale: Excerpt: ....
-Recent cuts in local and statewide service provision have created new employment opportunities in the non-profit sector.
-As non-governmental organizations emerge to fill this vacuum, the demand for professionally trained and credentialed experts programs that they have funded...
+Rationale: Excerpt: Recent cuts in local and statewide service provision have created new employment opportunities in the non-profit sector.
+As non-governmental organizations emerge to fill this vacuum, the demand for professionally trained and credentialed experts continues to grow.